Nighthawks (Hopper): Film

 Hopper was an avid moviegoer and critics have noted the resemblance of his paintings to film stills.
 Nighthawks and works such as Night Shadows (1921) anticipate the look of film noir, whose development Hopper may have influenced.

 Hopper was an acknowledged influence on the film musical Pennies from Heaven (1981), for which production designer Ken Adam recreated Nighthawks as a set.
 Director Wim Wenders recreated Nighthawks as the set for a film-within-a-film in The End of Violence (1997).
 Wenders suggested that Hopper's paintings appeal to filmmakers because "You can always tell where the camera is."
 In Glengarry Glen Ross (1992), two characters visit a café resembling the diner in a scene that illustrates their solitude and despair.
-The painting was also briefly used as a background for a scene in the animated film Heavy Traffic (1973) by director Ralph Bakshi.
+The painting was briefly used as a background for a scene in the animated film Heavy Traffic (1973) by director Ralph Bakshi.

-Nighthawks also influenced the "future noir" look of Blade Runner; director Ridley Scott said "I was constantly waving a reproduction of this painting under the noses of the production team to illustrate the look and mood I was after".
-In his review of the 1998 film Dark City, Roger Ebert noted that the film had "store windows that owe something to Edward Hopper's Nighthawks."
+Nighthawks influenced the "future noir" look of Blade Runner; director Ridley Scott said "I was constantly waving a reproduction of this painting under the noses of the production team to illustrate the look and mood I was after".
+In his review of the 1998 film Dark City, Roger Ebert noted the film had "store windows that owe something to Edward Hopper's Nighthawks."
 Hard Candy (2005) acknowledged a similar debt by setting one scene at a "Nighthawks Diner" where a character purchases a T-shirt with Nighthawks printed on it.

-The painting features in the 2009 movie Night at the Museum: Battle of the Smithsonian, where it is erroneously shown to be a part of the Smithsonian.
-The painting comes to life in the film through CGI animation with all the characters briefly reacting to the events in the outside world.
+The painting features in the 2009 movie Night at the Museum: Battle of the Smithsonian, it comes to life through CGI animation with the characters reacting to events in the outside world.